chen-gloria/leftover-to-recipe/README.md

 - **Community Sharing:**
   - Users can share excess food items with the community.
   - Promotes a sharing economy and reduces overall food waste.
+  - Users can share there status and recipe.

 - **Nutritional Information:**
   - The app provides detailed nutritional information for each food item and recipe.